Question

 From Statement I we get: T is the father-in-law of F. Only Statement I alone is sufficient.
 From statement II, we cannot get the answer as insufficient data is given.

-Which of the following is definitely false?
+Which of the following is not true about OLTP?